 This topic summary covers Knowledge Organiser: Angles in Parallel Lines within Angles in Parallel Lines for GCSE Mathematics.
 Revise Angles in Parallel Lines in Geometry & Measures for GCSE Mathematics with 12 exam-style questions and 3 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+Use this page as part of a wider topic revision path rather than treating it as an isolated fact.
 It is section 9 of 9 in this topic.
 Use this topic summary to connect the idea to the wider topic before moving on to questions and flashcards.

 Knowledge Organiser: Angles in Parallel Lines